htvekov/controllerx/docs/examples/Sonos display.md

 Revise  `sonos_status` and `outdoor_temp` sensors in YAML below, to match your HA entities for Sonos master speaker and outdoor temperature sensor.
 Create a new ESPHome node and configure it with your WiFi credentials.
 Edit node and copy/paste revised YAML below (from `time:` and onwards) to your node.
 Save it, upload and enjoy! 🎉😎

-**One final note on current YAML configuration** ESPHome is at **max** with all these sensors, schedulers running and an extensive display lambda.
+**One final note on current YAML configuration** ESPHome is at **max** with all these included sensors, schedulers running and the quite extensive display lambda.
 Addding just one extra sensor to current YAML, will make ESPHome crash on boot.
 Omitting  `fast_connect: true`from WiFi configuration in YAML will also send ESPHome into an eternal stack trace error boot loop 🚀💀
 So 'tweak' YAML with care! 😁😉
 ```yaml
 esphome: